 They started an attack after the incidents in New York, USA on September 11th vandalizing website with a message that said “Fluffi Bunni Goes Jihad.”
 That landed them a spot on the FBI’s radar.
 The story that was posted on crimer-research.org can be found archived here.

 Probably one of the most notable attacks is discussed on the bottom of the page from this infomit.com information page archived here.
 This article discusses how using social engineering an attacker can build trust and then gain access to a network.
 It then cites the example of how Fluffi Bunni defaced 100 websites in one day including attrition.org and securityfocus.com, using hacking and social engineering skills.

 Mark Rifkin used a combination of social engineering and plain old guts to pull off a large bank heist in the 1970’s.
-This article on bookrags.com gives us Mark Rifkin’s whole story and we can read the TIME MAGAZINE article of his exploits archived here.
+This article on bookrags.com provides Mark Rifkin’s whole story.
+Read the TIME MAGAZINE article of his exploits archived here.